paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 ### Statutory Notes

 #### Termination of Section
 For termination of section by section 105(b) of Pub.
-L. 112–144, see Termination Date note below.
+L. 112–144, see Effective and Termination Dates note below.

 #### References in Text
 Section 101(b) of the Prescription Drug User Fee Amendments of 2012, referred to in subsec. (a)(1)(A), is section 101(b) of Pub.
 L. 112–144, which is set out as a note under [section 379g of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-379g).